Kishiwada Tokushukai Hospital > Gastroenterology > Endoscopic Hemostasis for GI Bleeding

 The bleeding source is visualized directly and treated using endoscopic techniques.

-What is endoscopic hemostasis
+What is endoscopic hemostasis?

 in the esophagus, stomach, duodenum, or colon.